A preliminary assessment of the sensitivity of uniaxially-driven fusion targets to flux-limited thermal conduction modeling: Introduction

-As for an ICF experiment, the modeling is challenging: compressible hydrodynamics, thermal conduction, viscous drag, radiation generation, transport and absorption and detailed thermophysical material properties across a wide range of density-temperature space must all be considered.
+As for an ICF experiment, the modeling is challenging: compressible hydrodynamics, thermal conduction, viscous drag, radiation generation, transport and absorption and detailed equation of state (EoS) and thermophysical material properties across a wide range of density-temperature space must all be considered.
 Initial examinations have shown that the most important process for determining fuel energetics is thermal conduction, which acts to homogenize strongly-localised heating resulting from reverberating shock waves.

-For plasmas featuring gentle thermal gradients the rate of conduction loss from a small volume of heated fuel is dictated principally by the thermal conductivities of the electrons and ions; $\kappa_{e}$ and $\kappa_{i}$, respectively.
-In low-density, high-temperature, hydrogen-like systems the electronic contribution dominates due to their higher mobility, with ionic conduction only competing when $T_{i} \gtrsim 4 T_{e}$ \cite{Larsen_book}.
-Since shock-heating couples most efficiently to the ions, nonequilibrium conditions where both electronic and ionic conduction are important are readily attainable.
+For plasmas featuring gentle thermal gradients, the rate of conduction loss from a small volume of heated fuel is dictated principally by the thermal conductivities of the electrons and ions; $\kappa_{e}$ and $\kappa_{i}$, respectively.
+In low-density, high-temperature, systems the electronic contribution dominates due to their higher mobility.
+In fully-ionized deuterium, ionic conduction contributes equally under nonequilibrium conditions characterized by $T_{i} \gtrsim 4.14\,T_{e}$ \cite{Spitzer_PhysRev_1953, Ferziger_book, Larsen_book}, which may be obtained under the action of strong shock waves.
 Additionally, electron-ion temperature relaxation directly affects not only the plasma reactivity but also influences the balance between electronic and ionic conduction loss.
 Although the theoretical descriptions of these properties are well-known under the near-ideal conditions of the fuel, the solid target components are predicted to be driven into warm dense matter (WDM) states, with close-to-solid densities and temperatures of a few $\unit{eV}$.
-Under such extreme conditions even basic thermophysical properties can be substantially uncertain \cite{Graziani_book}.
+Under such extreme conditions, even basic thermophysical properties can be substantially uncertain \cite{Graziani_book}.